ys3298/RobustPSviaLossCalibration/README.md

-# RobustPSviaLossCalibration
+# Robust PS via Loss Calibration
-This is the repository for paper 'Robust Propensity Score Estimation via Loss Function Calibration'
+This is the repository for the paper 'Robust Propensity Score Estimation via Loss Function Calibration'